 Location and Description

 The Karakum Desert is a desert located in Central Asia.
 The word “Karakum” translates to “Black Sand” in Turkic languages, and the name refers to the dark soil found below the sandy surface of the desert.
-The name Karakum may also be written as Kara-Kum or Gara-Gum.
 The desert covers about 70% or 135,000 square miles of Turkmenistan.
 The desert measures around 500 miles from east to west, and 300 from north to south.

 The desert is situated east of the Caspian Sea, while the Sarykamysh Basin and Aral Sea and located to the north.
 The northeast corner of the desert is bound by the Kyzyl Desert and the Amu Darya River, while the southeast is bordered by the Badkhyz steppe region and the Garabil uplands.
 The recent shrinking of the Aral Sea has exposed an expanse of land that is now known as the Aral Karakum, and is an extension of the main Karakum Desert.
 The Aral Karakum covers around 15,440 square miles.
 The Darvaza Gas Crater, also known as the “Gates of Hell” or the “Door to Hell,” is located in the main Karakum Desert.